-Fortress Transportation and Infrastructure Investors LLC (the "Company") is a Delaware limited liability company which, through its subsidiary, Fortress Worldwide Transportation and Infrastructure General Partnership (the "Partnership"), is engaged in the ownership and leasing of aviation equipment, offshore energy equipment and shipping containers, and also owns and operates a short line railroad in North America, Central Maine and Québec Railway ("CMQR"), a multi-modal crude oil and refined products terminal in Beaumont, Texas ("Jefferson Terminal") and deep-water port located along the Delaware River with an underground storage cavern and multiple industrial development opportunities ("Repauno").
-The Company has six reportable segments, Aviation Leasing, Offshore Energy, Shipping Containers, Jefferson Terminal, Railroad, and Ports and Terminals, which operate in two primary businesses, Equipment Leasing and Infrastructure (Note 14).
+Fortress Transportation and Infrastructure Investors LLC (the "Company") is a Delaware limited liability company which, through its subsidiary, Fortress Worldwide Transportation and Infrastructure General Partnership (the "Partnership"), is engaged in the ownership and leasing of aviation equipment, offshore energy equipment and shipping containers, and also owns and operates a short line railroad in North America, Central Maine and Québec Railway ("CMQR"), a multi-modal crude oil and refined products terminal in Beaumont, Texas ("Jefferson Terminal"), a deep-water port located along the Delaware River with an underground storage cavern and multiple industrial development opportunities ("Repauno"), and a multi-modal terminal located along the Ohio River with multiple industrial development opportunities ("Long Ridge").
+The Company has six reportable segments, (i) Aviation Leasing, (ii) Offshore Energy, (iii) Shipping Containers, (iv) Jefferson Terminal, (v) Railroad, and (vi) Ports and Terminals, which operate in two primary businesses, Equipment Leasing and Infrastructure (Note 14).